sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

     -repohasfile:(pytest\.ini|pytest\.conf) lang:python "import pytest"
     ```

-## Introducing Bitbucket Server ACLs
+## Introducing Bitbucket Server repository permissions

 _Note: [GitHub](https://docs.sourcegraph.com/admin/repo/permissions#github) and [GitLab](https://docs.sourcegraph.com/admin/repo/permissions#gitlab) repository permissions are already supported._

-Configuring Sourcegraph to enforce Bitbucket Server ACLs for code search and navigation is now available for instances with < 2,500 repositories.
+Configuring Sourcegraph to enforce Bitbucket Server repository permissions for code search and navigation is now available for instances with < 2,500 repositories.

 Making this possible, is the new `authorization` field, which enables Sourcegraph to communicate with the Bitbucket Server through an application link.
-Check out the [configuring Bitbucket Server and Sourcegraph guide](https://docs.sourcegraph.com/admin/repo/permissions#bitbucket-server)for requirements and end to end configuration.
+Check out the [configuring Bitbucket Server and Sourcegraph guide](https://docs.sourcegraph.com/admin/repo/permissions#bitbucket-server) for requirements and end to end configuration.

-We are working closely with our customers with larger Sourcegraph instances to improve performance beyond 10,000+ repositories.
+We are working closely with our customers who have larger Sourcegraph instances to improve performance beyond 10,000+ repositories.

 ## Improved code reviews with line decorations in pull requests